 • According to the IRS, the proceeds from a viatical settlement are excluded from income (for tax purposes) if the insured is terminally or chronically ill.
 However, with regard to life settlements, the IRS has issued guidelines indicating that the proceeds from a life settlement may be subject to taxation depending on certain factors.

 ‘We can qualify very quickly’

 Abacus has a different way of doing business: one-on-one – no intermediary, no broker, no middleman necessary.
 Cancer Tutor visited the Abacus offices in Orlando, Florida, and was impressed with the efficient and thorough process the company uses to address individual cases.

 After examining the underwriting (this entire process is done in-house under one roof), Abacus determines the premiums – what the future cost is to obtain the policy.
 Abacus gets this information from the insurance carrier.

 “Because we do the underwriting right away in-house, we can get an idea whether we can provide a better offer,” Jackson said.
 “We can get those illustrations very quickly with most of the cancer patients that we work with because, in a lot of cases, they’re term policies.

-“We can generally qualify very quickly if we are able to look at your policies tables to identify exactly what future premium costs will be if it is a term policy.
+“We can generally qualify very quickly if we are able to look at your policy tables to identify exactly what future premium costs will be if it is a term policy.
 We can get that data right away in most of our cancer cases as long as the insured can get us their policy contract.
 This is just one of the things Abacus does to set our timeframes apart from everyone else in the settlement industry without sacrificing quality.”